SurajSia/concurent-image-processing/README.md

+# concurent-image-processing using rust

-# Project Setup and Build Instructions
+## Project Setup and Build Instructions

 ## Download the project using git i.e.,
 ```git